How to Pick the Best Holiday Home in Tonga for You(c) Blue Highway Holiday House

 A factor that determines the price tends to be the number of rooms the property has, as well as the overall “standard” of the holiday home.
 For example, hosts of a holiday home that is stylishly furnished and decorated with love will probably charge more than a holiday home kitted out with the basics.

 Another factor that determines the price is the location.
-Holiday homes in Vava’u have an average price that is higher than in Tongatapu.
+Holiday homes in Vava’u have an average price that is higher than on Tongatapu and ‘Eua.

 How to Pick the Best Holiday Home in Tonga for You(c) tongapocketguide.com

-Where is it Located and How to Get There?
+Where is the Holiday Home Located and How to Get There?

-Holiday homes are only found in Tongatapu and Vava’u, as well as currently one option in ‘Eua.
+Holiday homes are mostly found in Tongatapu and Vava’u, while holiday home-style apartments and units are also available on the island of ‘Eua.
 Of course, you will want to find a holiday home in the island group that appeals the most to you, so compare island groups in The Best Islands to Visit in Tonga or the following guides:

-Once you have decided which island group you want to visit, you need to then consider the location of the holiday home, what’s nearby and how you are going to get there.
+Once you have decided which island group you want to visit, you then need to consider the location of the holiday home, what’s nearby and how you are going to get there.
+Some holiday home hosts offer airport transfers, while others require you to be fully self-sufficient including making your own way to the holiday home.
+For more information about getting around, see the following articles for advice:

-While there are some holiday home a short walk from stores and restaurants in Nuku’alofa (Tongatapu) and Neiafu (Vava’u), most are a short drive away from essential shops, services and attractions that you might want to visit, so a car rental is likely to be essential to explore the island – see The Guide to Renting a Car in Tonga for advice.
+While some holiday homes are a short walk from stores and restaurants in Nuku’alofa (Tongatapu) and Neiafu (Vava’u), most are a short drive away from essential shops, services and attractions that you might want to visit, so a car rental is likely to be essential to explore the island – see The Guide to Renting a Car in Tonga for advice.

 What’s Included in Your Stay?

 Some holiday homes in Tonga offer more than just a roof over your head.
-From the type of self-catering facilities available to tours provided by the host, there are many things that make holiday homes quite different from each other in Tonga.
+From the type of self-catering facilities available to tours provided by the host, many things make holiday homes quite different from each other in Tonga.

 Self-Catering Facilities

-Every holiday home in Tonga have some sort of self-catering facilities.
+Every holiday home in Tonga has some sort of self-catering facilities.
 However, not all of them have a full kitchen with a dishwasher and an oven!
 With that in mind, be sure to check what the kitchen facilities include, especially if you intend to cook your own meals each night.
+Oh, and if you are, you might want to check out The Guide to Food Shopping & Supermarkets in Tonga.

 Typically Included Facilities